Heading to Singapore? We share the perfect 3-day Singapore Itinerary – including where to stay in Singapore & best

 Universal Studios is perfect for anyone, there is something for everyone.
 If you love a thrill there are perfect rollercoasters for you, if you prefer more calm there are great shows and performances and if you are a foodie there is tons of great snacks, meals and foods for you.
-Grab a map, and just follow it.
-Universal Studios Singapore (USS).
-Try all the rides that look interesting, grab lunch, and then head back to your favourite rides.
+Grab a map, and just follow it; try all the rides that look interesting, grab lunch, and then head back to your favourite rides.

 Adventure Cove Waterpark is great for a sun-filled day.
 Relax in the lazy river or enjoy the thrill of the many water slides.

 Sentosa is perfect for a whole day trip, there are enough activities to keep you busy for hours and food enough for all your meals.

 Start off your day with some culture and history at The National Museum of Singapore.
 The museum started as a section of a library and dates all the way back to 1849.
 One of the best parts about this museum is the price, it is totally free.
 The museum shows Singaporean history through different exhibitions, photo stories and so much more.
 It is a definite must on any Singapore Itinerary.

 Continue your day eating at a hawker center, before heading on to what might be the highlight of the whole trip.
 The Singapore Flyer is the second highest ferris wheel in the world.
 It gives you amazing views o Singapore.
 Take it at night after dark and you will see the magical lights of the city, you get face to face with glorious skyscrapers.

 The Singapore Flyer is a bit pricy, but it is worth the price.
 If you go in the evening you avoid the crowds and if you are lucky you get an empty capsule.
 The ride takes 30 minutes and takes you 165 meters up in the air.
 You have a 365 view to enjoy.
 This ride is great for challenging yourself and facing your fears, you will not regret it.
 If there was only one thing to be put on this Singapore itinerary it would be this.